pluralsight/guides/in-review/front-end-javascript/testing-user-interfaces-with-browser-automation/article.md

 The test code is fairly straightforward, but there are a couple things about the script that is worth pointing out:

  - It's a good idea to keep all of the CSS selectors used to access page elements in one object instead of directly passing in strings.
 This reduces duplication, makes it easier to revise if you change the HTML, and also lets your IDE help you more with code completion.
- - I made separate stages for "Open page" and "Close page".
-There's no requirement to do this, but it makes things easier if you add more stages later.
+ - I made separate stages for "Open page" and "Close page."
+This is not required, but it makes things easier if you add more stages later.
  - The script first calls`clearValue` and then `setValue` to fill in the input boxes.
 This is because `setValue` simulates entering text by individual keystroke and does not remove any content already present in the input boxes.

-####Hold on, we're not done yet
+#### Hold on, we're not done yet

 It's all nice and good to see everything work and see all of the test expectations met, but our test suite is missing some very important parts.
 So far, we've only written tests that simulate a "nice" user that inputs normal values and doesn't try to do anything out of the ordinary.

-We can't assume that all our users will be so nice.
-We might have more adversarial users come along that do things that our code doesn't account for, such as
+We might have more adversarial users that represent edge cases, or things that our code doesn't account for.
+In this example, edge cases include:

  - trying to calculate with empty inputs
  - entering garbage inputs like `blah blah blah` or `Robert'); DROP TABLE students;--`